Prompt Library · 36 prompts

 Write a system prompt for an AI agent

-Complete system prompt with identity, edge cases, fallback behavior and prompt injection protection.
+Complete system prompt with identity, edge cases, fallback behavior, and prompt injection protection.

 AI

-I'm building an AI agent with the following purpose:
+I am building an AI agent with the following purpose:

 What the agent should do: [describe the task]

-Who uses it: [describe the end user]
+Who will use it: [describe the end user]

 Tools it has access to: [list tools if relevant]